Days to Expiry — Option Selling Analyzer logo

 This guide shows you exactly how to screen for iron condor candidates—and gives you my top 10 picks for 2025.

-Screen for condor candidates: Our ETF & Stock Finder helps you identify liquid underlyings with good IV characteristics.
-Then use the Strategy Analyzer to analyze individual legs of your iron condor.
+Screen for condor candidates: Use the Strategy Analyzer to identify liquid underlyings with good IV characteristics and analyze individual legs of your iron condor.

 Iron Condor Stock Screening Criteria